-This time we take the deep dive into buildings that once housed an A&W Root Beer Drive-In, Burger Castle, Chicken Unlimited, LUMS and Tacos Olé.
+This time we take the deep dive into buildings that once housed an A&W Root Beer Drive-In, Burger Castle, Chicken Unlimited, LUMS, and Tacos Olé.
 It’s a good one; I hope you enjoy it.

 It also helps to have friends like Abel Sanchez, Mike Hiscano, Ted Niarhos, Phillip Pessar, and Gretchen Schmidt who help me when I’ve got a question I can’t find an answer for.
-One thing I like to do is investigate the history of a building then find out if there are any more like it left around town.
+One thing I like to do is investigate the history of a building and then find out if there are any more like it left around town.

 No opening date has been set for the Root Beer Breakfast Bar, but I’m looking to get it a whirl.